Houston Business Lawyers for Non-Compete Violations

 Non-compete agreements, or covenants not to compete, are commonplace clauses in employment contracts.
 Businesses depend on these agreements to protect their proprietary information and prevent ex-employees, or sellers, from competing against them for a certain period of time.

-Whether you are an employee with access to important company information, an executive, a licensed professional, or a company, our Houston business lawyers at Hendershot, Cannon & Hisey, P.C. can help with drafting, reviewing, and negotiating non-compete clauses.
+Whether you are an employee with access to important company information, an executive, a licensed professional, or a company, our Houston business lawyers at Hendershot, Cowart & Hisey, P.C. can help with drafting, reviewing, and negotiating non-compete clauses.
 As seasoned litigators, we can also assist with enforcing and defending against non-compete violations.

 When drafting and negotiating terms of a non-compete, companies and employees should be mindful of key considerations: